msupply-foundation/msupply_docs/content/docs/dispensary/prescriptions.md

 By default, you are invited to issue a quantity of **units**, regardless of the pack size (number of units in a pack).

 <div class="imagetitle">
-In below example, we are issuing 100 units of the item.
-All 100 units will be taken from the same batch (fourth row).
-The first three batches was not selected because they are expired.
+In below example, we are issuing 1000 units of the item.
+All 1000 units will be taken from the same batch (third row).
+The first two batches was not selected because they are expired.
 </div>

 ![additem!](/docs/dispensary/images/prescription_additem_issueunits.png)

 <div class="imagetitle">
-In this other example, we are issuing 100 units.
+In this other example, we are issuing 82 units.
 System selects two batches with different pack sizes.
 </div>

 ![additem!](/docs/dispensary/images/prescription_additem_issueunitstwobatches.png)